WHY SHOULD I BOOK A HELICOPTER TOUR INSTEAD OF AN AIRPLANE?

 DOES ISLAND HELICOPTERS OFFER A VIDEO RECORDING OF MY ACTUAL FLIGHT?

-WHY DOES ISLAND HELICOPTERS ASK WHERE I’M STAYING ON THE ISLAND?
+WHY DOES ISLAND HELICOPTERS ASK WHERE I’M STAYING ON THE ISLAND AND MY TRAVEL DATES?

 WHY CAN’T I AUTOMATICALLY BOOK MY TOUR RESERVATION ONLINE?